ClusterHQ/flocker/docs/docker-integration/tutorial-swarm-compose.rst

     * Install `Docker Compose <https://docs.docker.com/compose/install/>`_ on any machine which has network access to the Swarm master that you created when you installed Swarm manually.

+    * The rest of this tutorial will assume you are logged into the machine you installed Compose on.

 Step 1: Set ``DOCKER_HOST``
 ===========================